VEuPathDB/conifer/Util/lib/conifer/docs/UsersGuide.md

 ## Precedence of Vars Files

-Gestalt collects variable assignments from a hierarchy.
+Conifer collects variable assignments from a hierarchy.
 The hierarchy is defined in an ordered list of YAML definition files.
 Variables defined in a file earlier in the hierarchy can be overridden by a file later in the hierarchy.